Archive for August, 2011

 So, I’m submitting to you my September desktop.
 I don’t know what it means, but if fit my mood today.
 You can get your own September dektop design here.
 You’ll notice a handful of icons/files on the right.
 I’m sorry Jonathan Cliff, but that’s the best I could do for right now.
 Ha!

-Last night I was cleaning up and my wife asked me what I was doing?… Read the rest
+Last night I was cleaning up and my wife asked me what I was doing?
+I said, “cleaning up my desktop.”
+She replied, “Are you cleaning up because of the comments your friends made today?”
+My reply…. “yes!”

 Posted on 30.
 Aug, 2011 by Kenny.